ctools/ctools/doc/source/users/reference_manual/ctbutterfly.rst

 --------

 This tool calculates a butterfly diagram for a specific source according to its spectral model.
-The butterfly diagram is the envelope of all power law models that are within a given confidence limit compatible with the data.
+The butterfly diagram is the envelope of all spectral models that are within a given confidence limit compatible with the data.
 The default method used for the calculation is Gaussian error propagation using the covariance matrix from a maximum likelihood fit.
 By default a